 In 2019, when the 25th anniversary rolled around, Chevron decided to play up the anniversary, and so they created collateral similar to what you see below.
 Again, this seems fine on the surface, but it captures everything that marketing should not be.

 It is not about you; it is about us: Our biggest issue with this move is that Chevron decided to spend money to talk about themselves instead of the customer.
 We don’t care if Techron was invented two days ago or 100 years ago.
 There is no value proposition in marketing, no social validation, and no cultural value transference.
+This is an all too common bank marketing mistake.
 If your marketing campaign isn’t doing one of those three things, you are wasting your resources.
 At a minimum, what Chevron should have done is said something to the effect of “25 Years of Increasing Your Gas Mileage” or “25 Years of Making Your Car Run Longer.”

 Unfortunately, banks spend money all the time on marketing that does very little to motivate the customer (examples below).

 Taking Up Real Estate: Some banks have a billboard with just their name on it.
 Again, to our point above, this bank-centric approach drives little value.
 However, the other aspect of this point is that it takes resources away, including valuable real estate, that could be used for effective marketing.

 Cognitive Blindness Training: Old Spice, Geico, Progressive, and a host of other companies have trained us to pay attention.
 Their ads are creative, funny, and intelligent.
 Even if we are not in the market for deodorant or insurance, we pay attention.
 The tactic of advertising bank-centric information does the opposite.
 We tune this out.
 We train our customers to become blind to our advertising as we send a signal that when we pay attention to us, we waste your time.
 Thus, bank-centric advertising not only isn’t effective and a waste of resources, but also hurts future campaigns.